ezavesky/udnd_07_bounceback/README.md

     * added bounce sound for ball when it hits trampoline
     * added music loop that gradually goes up in pitch
     * addded reverb for "factory like" envirionment:w
+* Throwable objects
+    * a potential issue was found where ball release was using a negative velocity; this issue requires additional investigation

 # Scripting